The 9 best places to donate old bras in the UK (2022)

 Where to donate: Send items through their postal service

-Smalls for All is a charity providing access to underwear garments for both adults and children living in slums, orphanages, and camps for internally displaced people in Africa.
+If you’d like to know where you can donate bras for Africa, Smalls for All is a good place to start.
+This underwear and bra charity provides access to underwear garments for both adults and children living in slums, orphanages, and camps for internally displaced people in Africa.

 The company donates new or lightly used bras and new pants to those that have limited access to underwear and hygiene products in Africa.
 As well as working communities across Africa, the organisation also works with UK charities to help those living in poverty in Britain.